PROFILE

 frontier (193 kilometers) with Burma.

-India.
-India is Bangladesh's most
+is Bangladesh's most important neighbor.

-historic, and commercial ties are strong, and
+ties are strong, and both countries recognize

-both countries recognize the importance of good
+the importance of good relations.
+During and

-Bangladesh's struggle for independence from
+immediately after Bangladesh's struggle for

-Pakistan in 1971, India assisted refugees from
+independence from Pakistan in 1971, India

-East Pakistan, intervened militarily to help
+assisted refugees from East Pakistan, intervened

-bring about the independence of Bangladesh, and
+militarily to help bring about the independence

-furnished relief and reconstruction aid.
+reconstruction aid.

 Indo-Bangladesh relations are often strained,